Roland RE-201

 • Practical 3-channel Input Control

 The RE-201 is equipped with independent three channel input controls – two for microphones and one for instruments – and produce high quality sounds when these inputs are mixed using level meter and peak level pilot lamp.
-Also, in instrument channel, echo effect on instrument sound can be canceled with the echo/normal changeover switch.
+Also, in instrument channel, echo effect on instrument sound can be cancelled with the echo/normal changeover switch.
 This is convenient when a microphone is used with instruments.

-• Rich Variation Of Echo Sounds
+• Rich Variation of Echo Sounds

 The RE-201, 12 modes including reverb effect.
 These modes are further varied by the repeat rate, intensity and echo volume controls for rich echo sound variation.
 In the RE-201, echo sound tone can be freely adjusted by the treble and bass controls without influencing original sound.
 The incorporates made by the O.C.E. in a reverb unit clear reverberation effect U.S.A. to add to echo effect.